aryannnn17/aryannnn17/README.md

-<h1> Hi, I'm Aryan! </h1>
 <section id="about-me">
-  <h4>About Me</h4>
+  <h2>About Me</h2>
   <p>
-    Hi, I’m Aryan Bhagat!
-I’m a tech enthusiast with a passion for web development, competitive programming, and machine learning.
+    Hi, <strong>I’m Aryan Bhagat!</strong> I’m a tech enthusiast with a passion for web development, competitive programming, and machine learning.
     I’ve worked on exciting projects like building machine learning models for breast cancer diagnosis, creating BLE-based payment sound boxes, and clustering techniques for customer segmentation.
 My skills include <strong>Python, C++, Java, ReactJS, NodeJS, Django,</strong> and <strong>Flask</strong>, and I’ve also dabbled in embedded systems during internships where I developed firmware for